Super-Protocol/docs/docs/ai-marketplace/orders/order.md

 - **Cost To Date** is the total amount of TEE tokens spent on the order so far.
 - **Cost Per Hour** is the total cost of all the offers priced per hour.
 The order balance decreases by this amount every hour.
 - **Balance** is the remaining order balance.
-When it reaches zero, Deploy orders and storage suborders get the Done status.
+When it reaches zero, Deploy orders and storage suborders ПЛОХОЕ СЛОВО _get_ the Done status.
 You can replenish the balance using the **Extend Lease** button.

 ## Tunnels section